 Pet shampoos of all kinds can be found at your local pet store or found online, such as this organic shampoo on Amazon.
 Avoid using human shampoos, as these tend to dry out pet skin too much and often have added scents and chemicals that are not good for animals.
 The exception among human shampoos is unscented baby shampoo, which can be used on many dogs and cats.
 Dawn dish soap (original variety) has often been suggested as a flea-killing shampoo option for pets.

 Always be aware of your pet’s individual needs.
 Some pets have allergies to ingredients in popular pet shampoos (oatmeal can be a challenge for many dogs).
 If at any time you feel your pet’s safety is compromised, rinse your pet thoroughly, stop the bath, and consult a veterinarian.

-If you're curious about any news concerning dogs and other animals' lifestyles, don't heasitate to visit Dogalize.
+If you’re curious about any news concerning dog care and other animals’ lifestyles, don’t heasitate to visit Dogalize.